 Power supply units come in an AC model and a DC model.
 Do not install both an AC power supply unit and DC power supply unit on a single Switch.
+If you install both units, they will not operate properly.

-■ When installing AC power supply units
+When installing AC power supply units